GENERAL HEADQUARTERS, SWPA

 I'd like to thank Bill Bentson (now deceased) for his assistance with this home page.

-I'd also like to thank Trent Telenko, David Glerean, Bernard Hosie and Bob Livingstone for their assistance with this web page.
+I'd also like to thank Trent Telenko, Craig Bellamy, David Glerean, David Dufty, Bernard Hosie and Bob Livingstone for their assistance with this web page.

 Can anyone help me with more information?